ESAI-CEU-UCH/kaggle-epilepsy/README.md

 ## General settings

 The configuration of the input data, subjects, and other stuff is in `settings.sh` script.
-The following environment variables can be indicate the location of data and the location of results folder:
+The following environment variables indicate the location of data and result folders:

-- `DATA_PATH` indicates where the original data is.
+- `DATA_PATH=DATA` indicates where the original data is.
 It will be organized in subfolders, one for each available subjects, and this subfolders will contain the corresponding MAT files.
-- `TMP_PATH` indicates the folder for intermediate results, as feature extraction and models trainig.
+- `TMP_PATH=TMP` indicates the folder for intermediate results, as feature extraction and models trainig.
-- `SUBMISSIONS_PATH` indicates where the two selected submissions will be generated.
+- `SUBMISSIONS_PATH=SUBMISSIONS` indicates where the two selected submissions will be generated.

 All other environment variables are computed depending in this three root paths.
 Note that all the system must be executed being in the root path of the git